solliancenet/microsoft-postgres-docs-project/labs/02_whats_new_postgres16.md

     ![Results from the query are displayed.](media/02_02_json_07.png)

-3. Additionally, you can use the `json_agg` combined with `row_to_json` to convert a series of columns in a select statement into json:
+3. Additionally, use the `json_agg` combined with `row_to_json` to convert a series of columns in a select statement into json:

     ```sql
     select